karopastal/signal_generator/README.md

-# Physics beyond Standard Model
+# Physics beyond the Standard Model
 ## Signal over background discovery using CWT and autoencoders.

 1. [Overview](#overview)